pwmarcz/fpga-tutorial/verilog/README.md

     1  1  0     0  1
     1  1  1     1  1

-Finally, use the adders to add a 4-bit number:
+Finally, use the adders to construct a 4-bit adder:

      x     y      s    c